Skip to content

 Hierarchy None Inferred from levels Explicit parent/child indices

-Content Layers Not classified Not classified ContentLayer (body, header, footer, footnote)
+Content layers Not classified Not classified body, header, footer, footnote

-Enabling Document Structure
+Document Structure Config (Python)

 from kreuzberg import extract_file_sync, ExtractionConfig

-config = ExtractionConfig(
+config = ExtractionConfig(include_document_structure=True)

 result = extract_file_sync("document.pdf", config=config)

-# Access document structure
+# Access the document tree

 if result.document:

-for node in result.document.nodes:
+for node in result.document["nodes"]:

 import { extractFileSync, ExtractionConfig } from '@kreuzberg/node';